smdn/Smdn.Extensions.Mtp.LiquidTestReports/README.md

 The [Microsoft.Testing.Platform extension](https://learn.microsoft.com/dotnet/core/testing/microsoft-testing-platform-extensions) to convert TRX files generated during the test session into the preferred format using [LiquidTestReports](https://github.com/kurtmkurtm/LiquidTestReports), the [Liquid template language](https://shopify.github.io/liquid/) processor.

+> [!NOTE]
+> `Smdn.Extensions.Mtp.LiquidTestReports` is currently only available as a pre-release version.
+This is due to the reason that the final release version of [LiquidTestReports.Core](https://www.nuget.org/packages/LiquidTestReports.Core/) v2, one of its dependency packages, has not yet been released.
+> The versions of the `Smdn.Extensions.Mtp.LiquidTestReports` package currently available that have the suffix `-rc` can be used as release versions.

 # For contributors
 Contributions are appreciated!